ancker010/mm/_posts/2020-07-16-conditional-isp-failover-with-mikrotik-routeros.md

 First, you'll need to set up/name the interface something useful.
 I chose '**lte**', not to be confused with '**lteN**' interfaces that might get created if you plug an LTE modem into the USB port on some Mikrotik devices.

+NOTE: You can do 100% of this via the Winbox/Webfig interface.
+It's just WAY easier to provide CLI commands instead of million screenshots.
+You can probably figure out where to look in the GUI tools by reading the commands...

 ```
 interface ethernet
 set [ find default-name=ether5 ] l2mtu=1598 mac-address=00:0D:B9:aa:bb:cc name=lte speed=100Mbps